My New Coasters – Mastering short rows in crochet

 The pattern

-The Tied Up with a Bow Square is designed using a #4 yarn (Aran / worsted weight).
+The Tied Up With a Bow Square is designed using a #4 yarn (Aran / worsted weight).
 The final size will be 11 or 12 inch, depending on the hook size you use.
 And of course the final size and the final number of stitches per side match all the other squares Pam has designed.

 The skill level is rated as mid intermediate.
 As with all of Pam’s designs, various stitches are used.
 Of course everything is explained in detail and there are clear pictures for each round to help with the stitch placement.